-Portfolios are a significant part of the conference and will be displayed in designated conference rooms at the hotel, or in areas of the host institution.
-Applicants may submit some proposed artists for inclusion, but must also accept a certain number of participants through the application process.
+Portfolios are a significant part of the conference and will be displayed in designated areas of the host institutions, conference hotel, or other local participating spaces.
+Applicants may submit some proposed artists for inclusion, but must also accept at least one third of participants through the application process.
 The goal is to increase the opportunity for more people to be part of the portfolios.
-A call for participants will go out ideally in early summer, and applicants will email the organizer directly.
-Organizers make their final decisions by mid-summer.
+A call for participants will go out ideally in early winter, and applicants will email the organizer directly.
+Organizers make their final decisions by 8-9 months prior to the conference.

-Organizers are responsible for bringing one complete portfolio to the conference, which will be exhibited and then retained for the SGCI archives.
-They will coordinate the hanging of the prints at the hotel on the designated day.
+Organizers are responsible for bringing one complete portfolio to the conference for exhibition.
+They will coordinate the hanging of the prints on the designated day.
 They are also responsible for distribution of the remaining prints among participants, so ask them to make sure the cost of participation covers the portfolio cases and any necessary shipping.
 To ensure a wide variety of work, we ask that artists do not participate in more than one Themed Portfolio.
+Prior to the conference organizers must collect Archives Release Forms and Artist's Data Sheets from all artists in their roster to be digitally submitted to the ZMA for approval.
+Following the conference portfolio organizers will be responsible for shipping a copy of the exchange to the ZMA.
+Please work with the Archives Liaison to complete this.